bindhu0404/GenAI-LLM-Content-Generator/README.md

 -Simple interactive prompt-based interface

 # Models Used
--GPT-2 – Used for prose and poetry generation -Facebook MusicGen-Small – Used for generating music
+1.GPT-2 – Used for prose and poetry generation

+2.Facebook MusicGen-Small – Used for generating music

 # Usage
 -Choose a content type: prose, poetry, or music.

 -Enter a prompt to guide the generation.

 -For prose and poetry, specify the word limit.

 -If generating music, the output will be saved as generated_music.wav.

 # Future Enhancements
 -Integrate Reinforcement Learning with Human Feedback (RLHF) for adaptive content improvement.

 -Improve model performance for better creativity and coherence.